(Photo: AP)

 Cleveland's Plain Dealerexplains that "the court filings were a move to force the judicial system to quickly confront the case."

 Progress has been sluggish thus far.
 Earlier this month, the Cuyahoga County Sheriff's Department forwarded its investigation of the shooting to the prosecutor's office last week after a six-month investigation.
-Now the prosecutor's office will review the case, conduct additional investigations if needed and present the facts to experts for feedback before delivering the evidence to a grand jury.
+Now, the prosecutor's office will review the case, conduct additional investigations if needed, and present the facts to experts for feedback before delivering the evidence to a grand jury.
 That process could take weeks or months.

-At the end of May, the U.S. Department of Justice announced a settlement with the city and its police department, following a deeply critical investigation that found an unconstitutional "pattern or practice of the use of excessive force."
+At the end of May, the U.S. Department of Justice announced a settlement with the city and its police department following a deeply critical investigation that found an unconstitutional "pattern or practice of the use of excessive force."

 Common Dreams is powered by optimists who believe in the power of informed and engaged citizens to ignite and enact change to make the world a better place.
 We're hundreds of thousands strong, but every single supporter makes the difference.
 Your contribution supports this bold media model—free, independent, and dedicated to reporting the facts every day.
 Stand with us in the fight for economic equality, social justice, human rights, and a more sustainable future.
 As a people-powered nonprofit news outlet, we cover the issues the corporate media never will. |

 A judge in Cleveland on Thursday found probable cause that police officer Timothy Loehmann should face murder, involuntary manslaughter, reckless homicide, negligent homicide, and dereliction of duty charges in the shooting death of 12-year-old Tamir Rice last November.
-The judge also ruled that probable cause exists to charge Loehmann's partner, officer Frank Garmback, with negligent homicide and dereliction of duty.
+The judge also ruled that probable cause exists to charge Loehmann's partner, Officer Frank Garmback, with negligent homicide and dereliction of duty.

 However, Judge Ronald B. Adrine, presiding judge of the Municipal Court, said he did not have the power to order the officers' arrests without complaints being filed by a prosecutor.

-The ruling came after a group of activists and community leaders--the 'Cleveland 8'--on Tuesday asked the court to have the officers arrested under a rarely used Ohio law that allows "a private citizen having knowledge of the facts" to start the process by filing an affidavit with a court.
+The ruling came after a group of activists and community leaders--the 'Cleveland 8'--on Tuesday asked the court to have the officers arrested under a rarely used Ohio law that allows "a private citizen knowing the facts" to start the process by filing an affidavit with a court.
 They argued that the widely seen video of an officer killing Tamir while he played with a toy gun in a park had given nearly everyone knowledge of the facts.

 NBC News reports that "In his 10-page ruling, Adrine called the video 'hard to watch,' saying he was 'thunderstruck by how quickly this turned deadly.'"